 • Ensuring mental health is on the political agenda during elections

-• Peer support alternatives to crisis services
+• Advocating for peer support alternatives to crisis and hospital services

 • Seclusion Reduction and Elimination Resource ‘Opening Doors’